bbroens/VacaturesApi/README.md

 My VSA architecture has features in self-contained folders, with each feature having their own **command/query, validator, handler andhttp endpoint**.

-The solution implements a basic **CQRS** pattern using MediatR, where a feature can pass a command (mutating data) or a query (just fetching data).
+The solution implements a basic **CQRS** pattern with a custom dispatcher similar to MediatR, where a feature can pass a command (mutating data) or a query (just fetching data).
 The handlers are responsible for the actual logic, while the endpoint controllers are kept thin.

 Requests are validated using **FluentValidation** and endpoint results are rate limited and **paginated** and